You'll Like The 2009 Nissan Titan If...

 If you like the more conservatively-styled trucks from Chevrolet and Ford, the Titan may be too flashy for your taste.
 And the option list does not include dual rear wheels or the choice of a six-cylinder or diesel engine.

 The Titan's interior is bold and forward-thinking in its design.
 On certain models you can opt for a center console with a gated shifter (the shift lever moves through a slotted path) for better control when shifting gears.
-The seating is comfortable, though drivers over six feet may find themselves staring out through the windshield's tint band.
+Seating is offered in bench or Captain's Chair style buckets and offers good support and long term comfort.
+Drivers over six feet, however, may find themselves staring out through the windshield's tint band.
 Some drivers also felt the seat bottoms could do with a sharper upward angle to better support their thighs.
-You'll find the Titan's new instrumentation to be clear, legible and easy to view, but the placement of the power window buttons atop the door's edge makes them vulnerable to outside elements when the windows are down.
+You'll find the Titan's instrumentation to be clear, legible and easy to view, but the placement of the power window buttons atop the door's edge makes them vulnerable to outside elements when the windows are down.

-Nissan offers the Titan in two body styles: King Cab and Crew Cab.
-An optional spray-in bedliner applied at the factory covers the entire cargo bed floor and walls.
-The Titan cargo bed also features an available built-in channel system with moveable cleats designed to provide multiple tie-down points.
-Outside the bed, Nissan has placed a clever storage bin just behind left the rear wheel.
-The PRO-4X's ground clearance is among the best in its class, with over 10 inches measured at the rear axle.
-King Cab models feature a rear door that can swing open a full 168 degrees to aid with loading.
+Nissan offers the Titan in two body styles, King Cab and Crew Cab, with two wheelbases and four bed lengths.
+An optional spray-in bedliner applied at the factory helps protect the entire cargo bed floor and walls, while the available built-in channel system with moveable cleats is designed to provide multiple tie-down points.
+Outside the bed, Nissan has placed a clever lockable storage bin just behind left the rear wheel, and on King Cab models the rear door can swing open a full 168 degrees to aid with loading.
+Off-road enthusiast will appreciate the PRO-4X's ground clearance, which is among the best in its class with over 10 inches measured at the rear axle.

 We found the Titan's V8 engine felt strong at all speeds, with loads of power on demand.
 The five-speed automatic transmission shifted smoothly and the gated shifter made it easy to move between first and second gears whenever we needed to apply engine braking.
-You may notice some vibration gets telegraphed through the steering wheel, and there is a noticeable exhaust note upon application of the throttle.
+There is some vibration telegraphed through the steering wheel, and there is a noticeable exhaust note upon application of the throttle.
 Still, the Titan delivers a smooth, controlled ride and exhibits better-than-average steering and handling response.

-The Titan King Cab XE has a starting Manufacturer's Suggested Retail Price (MSRP) of about $24,000, while a fully loaded PRO-4X Crew Cab tops out around $46,000.
+The Titan King Cab XE has a starting Manufacturer's Suggested Retail Price (MSRP) of about $27,000, while a fully loaded PRO-4X Crew Cab tops out around $47,000.
 To make your best deal on a Titan, be sure to check the Fair Purchase Price, which shows the typical transaction price paid for the truck in your area.
-Kelley Blue Book expects the Titan to maintain an average resale value over a five-year period, holding a better value than the Dodge Ram 1500 Quad Cab, on par with the Ford F150 Super Cab but well below the Chevrolet Silverado Extended Cab 1500.
+Kelley Blue Book expects the Titan to maintain an average resale value over a five-year period, holding a better value than the Dodge Ram 1500 Quad Cab, on par with the Ford F150 Super Cab and slightly below the Chevrolet Silverado Extended Cab 1500.

-The Titan XE has a 317-horsepower 5.6-liter V8, five-speed automatic transmission with a Tow/Haul mode, four-wheel anti-lock disc brakes (ABS), air conditioning, full gauges, exterior cargo light, dual manual side mirrors, a rear 12-volt outlet, AM/FM stereo with CD, fuel tank skid plate, cruise control, tilt wheel, tire pressure monitor and 18-inch steel wheels.
-The SE, LE and PRO-4X add even more standard features including power locks, power windows, remote keyless entry, dual heated power mirrors, a sliding rear window and 18-inch alloy wheels.
+The Titan XE has a 317-horsepower 5.6-liter V8, five-speed automatic transmission with a Tow/Haul mode, four-wheel anti-lock disc brakes (ABS), air conditioning, full gauges, exterior cargo light, dual manual side mirrors, full bench seat, a rear 12-volt outlet, AM/FM stereo with CD, fuel tank skid plate, cruise control, tilt wheel, tire pressure monitor and 18-inch steel wheels.
+The XE Crew Cab, SE, LE and PRO-4X add even more standard features including power locks, power windows, remote keyless entry, dual heated power mirrors, a sliding rear window and 18-inch alloy wheels.

 Options vary by trim and include four-wheel drive, front side and head-curtain airbags (covering the front and rear seats), tow package, Bluetooth Hands-Free Phone System, Rockford Fosgate audio, spray-in bedliner, eight-way power driver's seat, heated front seats, rear-seat DVD entertainment system (on the Crew Cab), navigation, a limited-slip rear differential, bed extender and a Homelink Universal Transceiver.